DesignInTheBlack/Elevate/README.md

 <br>

-### ¶ Tokenization and Token Types
+### ¶ Design Tokens and Rules

 <br>

-Elevate features three distinct token types:
+Elevate is powered by two distinct elements:

 <br>